 - Do they act like mom will do it all if they don’t?

 I think eventually I’ll have a daily and weekly chore list for each kid.
-But right now, we are just transitioning from “mom is my slave” to “I have two hands that can pick up after myself”.
+Here are 10 printable chore charts if you are looking for one.
+We are just transitioning from “mom is my slave” to “I have two hands that can pick up after myself”.
 LOL!

 How do you teach your kids to do chores?

 Do you have any systems in place?
-Are you nervous about starting any chores for the first time?
+Are you nervous about starting any chores with your 5 year old for the first time?
 Leave me a comment below and I’ll respond.
 Any ideas you share can also help other moms who are looking for ways to start chores.

 You may also love: